 If you are traveling from a European country outside the EU into an EU country then there are restrictions on bringing in not only fresh fruit but also meat, dairy products and other animal products.
-You can find out information bring food into the EU on the EU website.
+You can find out information about bringing food into the EU on the EU website.

 Don’t forget, from 1st January 2021 the UK will be outside of the EU so new rules may apply.

-The US Department of Agriculture has an easy to use online facility to check what fruit and vegetables may be brought into the US from a particular country.
-Try it here.
+The US Department of Agriculture has an easy-to-use online facility to check what fruit and vegetables may be brought into the US from a particular country.
+Try the facility out.

 How to pack fruits in luggage

-The TSA do not actually specify how you should carry dried fruit.
+The TSA do not actually specify how you should carry dried fruits.
 Like most things, if you have it unopened in its original packaging, you are less likely to encounter problems.